carbon-design-system/design-system-website/src/content/style/grid/design.md

 A left or right side panel lives outside the bounds of the grid, including the grid margins.
 When a side panel appears it pushes the grid away from the outer edge of the browser window condensing the grid and content area.

-For example, when using an [Interior Left Nav](http://carbondesignsystem.com/add-ons/interior-left-nav/code), the grid starts after the 200px of the navigation on the left side of the viewport.
+For example, when using a persistent left navigation panel, the grid starts after the 200px of the navigation on the left side of the viewport.
 Normal grid rules still apply within the content area.

 **Grid area with interior left navigation: page width minus 200px from left edge.**
 _